I have lived with fear most of my life. Even as a young girl, I nursed fears and illogical outcomes on a daily basis.

 Prayer against fear also helps you live in the moment and realign your thoughts with those of God.

 Fear will never disappear completely, but we can grow in our faith and in our trust in God providing a pathway for overcoming the spirit of fear with faith day by day.

 Once we acknowledge on a deep level that we are unable in our own strength to solve all of our problems and overcome all of our fear, we can grow in our reliance on Christ.
-This is the best key to overcome a spirit of fear with faith.
+This is the best key to overcoming the spirit of fear with faith.

-Before you go…Have you struggled overcoming the spirit of fear as I have?
+Before you go…Have you struggled to overcome the spirit of fear as I have?
 How did you learn to overcome fear with faith?
 I would love to hear from you in the comments.